GalloShane21/CS_33211_Project2/README.md

  ## Project Description (Instructions given in class)
 Consider a system with
-five processes P0 through P4 and three resources of type A, B, C.\n Type A has ten instances\n
+five processes P0 through P4 and three resources of type A, B, C.<br/>
+Type A has ten instances<br/>
-Type B has 5 instances\n
+Type B has 5 instances<br/>
 Type C has 7 instances

 ![image](InstructionPicture.png)